muratk5n/thirdwave/en/README.md

 ---

-If exclusively emphasized green production was the right play, after all this investment and though-energy going into them, this would be their moment to shine.
+If exclusively emphasized green production was the right play, after all this investment and thought-energy going into them, this would be their moment to shine.
 Where are they?
 All the talk is about Russian, Qatari gas, Saudi Arabia and now coal (it's back!)  which people were thinking was being phased out.